Jack Agazarian: The Bodington mission

 Agazarian returned to France via airplane on the night of 22–23 July 1943 with F Section Deputy Nicolas Bodington in a mission to determine the status of the Prosper network.
 They were met by Déricourt, who had not been arrested and was under suspicion of being a German double agent, but was Bodington's friend.
 Through an exchange of radio messages between Agazarian and "Gilbert Norman" (actually the Germans) a meeting was arranged with "Norman" on 30 July at an address in the rue de Rome near Gare St-Lazare.
 Bodington and Agazarian were suspicious.
 According to M.R.D.
 Foot, they tossed a coin to see who would attend the meeting and Agazarian lost.
-However, an eye-witness said that Bogington ordered Agazarian to attend the meeting.
+However, an eye-witness said that Bodington ordered Agazarian to attend the meeting.
 Agazarian was arrested by the Germans when he arrived at the meeting site.
 Bodington later returned safely to England to report that the Prosper network had indeed been destroyed by the Germans.

 According to Foot, Agazarian was tortured but revealed nothing about Prosper during his imprisonment at Fresnes prison near Paris.
 He was later moved to Flossenbürg concentration camp in Germany and was executed on 29 March 1945.
 Just prior to his execution Agazarian tapped out in Morse code on the wall of his cell a message to his wife.
 The Danish prisoner who received the message later delivered it to SOE and Agazarian's wife.

 Consequences

 The circumstances surrounding the destruction of SOE's Prosper Network and the arrest of Agazarian and other SOE agents has stimulated debate among historians of the SOE.
-Henri Déricourt's role in the destruction of Prosper remains unclear; after the war he was tried as a double agent and admitted contacts with the Germans, but acquitted because of testimony in his favor by his friend Bodington—who has himself been accused of being involved in a mysterious plot by British intelligence to sacrifice SOE agents to distract German attentions from the pending invasions of Italy and Normandy.
+Henri Déricourt's role in the destruction of Prosper remains unclear; after the war he was tried as a double agent and admitted contacts with the Germans, but acquitted because of testimony in his favour by his friend Bodington—who has himself been accused of being involved in a mysterious plot by British intelligence to sacrifice SOE agents to distract German attentions from the pending invasions of Italy and Normandy.
 Foot and Suttill's son, Francis, have debunked the conspiracy theories about the destruction of Prosper.
 Foot attributed Prosper's downfall to "incompetence and insecurity."

 Legacy

 Jack Agazarian is honored on the Runnymede Memorial in Surrey, England, on the SOE memorial at Flossenbürg, and also on the Roll of Honor on the Valençay SOE Memorial in Valençay, in the Indre département of France.
 He received a posthumous mention in dispatches on 13 June 1946, and was also awarded the Légion d'honneur and Croix de guerre by France.
+Historian Foot said of Agazarian that "many decorations have been conferred on less deserving colleagues, and much ink has been expended in efforts to make some of the least worthy of them appear as heroes, while Agazarian's truly heroic conduct has remained all but unnoticed."